thelastman112/sendemail/README.md

 ## Getting Started

+edit the file in nodemailer.js:

+put the email and password in auth also put your email and the reciever email in mailOptions

-First, run the development server:
+run the development server:

 ```bash
 npm run dev